nordeck/jitsi-multiple-ui/README.md

 This is the first layer of customization and mostly covers customization of outer space, not Jitsi itself.

-Check [custom-ui-a.html](templates/custom-ui/custom-ui-a.html) for a sample page.
+Check [custom-ui-a.html](templates/custom-ui/custom-ui-a.html) for a sample page with embedded `Jitsi`.

 Click
 [this link](https://nordeck.github.io/jitsi-multiple-ui/templates/custom-ui/custom-ui-a.html)